header-banner-plantbasedb12.jpg

 While plant-based diets have been linked to lower prevalence of diabetes, obesity, cancer and other cardiovascular diseases, several studies have shown that vitamin B12 is a common deficiency among those following a plant-based diet.1,2,3,4

 So why is there a higher risk of vitamin B12 deficiency when following a plant-based diet?
-There is one simple answer: This vitamin is only naturally available in animal-derived foods or products.
-Though, it may be interesting to point out that vitamin B12 is produced by bacteria and archaeon-not animals.
+There is a straightforward answer: This vitamin is only naturally available in animal-derived foods or products.
+Though, it may be interesting to point out that vitamin B12 is produced by bacteria and archaeon - not animals.

 How B12 is naturally produced

 Animals acquire vitamin B12 through the microbial interaction in their stomachs.
-Animal stomach contains various microorganisms including B12-synthesizing bacteria.
-The B12 produced is absorbed in the intestine and stored in the liver and muscles of the animals, or secreted into their milk.
+Animal stomachs contain various microorganisms, including B12-synthesizing bacteria.
+The B12 produced is absorbed in the intestine and stored in the liver and muscles of the animals or secreted into their milk.
 Other animals may also pass B12 to their eggs, making meat, milk, and eggs good sources of vitamin B12.5

 In aquatic environments, most phytoplankton also acquire vitamin B12 through interactions with bacteria.
-Phytoplankton are then eaten by fish and bivalves, making fish and shellfish other sources of B12.5 Additionally, livestock animals are often supplemented with vitamin B12 in their feed to boost their B12 content.
+Phytoplankton are then eaten by fish and bivalves, making fish and shellfish other sources of B12.5 Additionally, livestock are often supplemented with vitamin B12 in their feed to boost the B12 content of animal products.

 How to get enough B12 on a plant-based diet

 Vegetarians who eat milk and eggs have less chance of becoming B12 deficient.
-As milk and eggs are sources of this vitamin, they should increase the amount of these foods in their diet to avoid a shortfall, as 1 cup of milk and 1 egg per day only provides about two-thirds of the daily recommendation.3
+As milk and eggs are sources of this vitamin, they should increase the amount of these foods in their diet to avoid a shortfall.
+One cup of milk - or two eggs - provides about half of an adult's daily B12 recommendation.7

 For plant-based eaters, there are some tricks that can be followed to lower or stop the risk of becoming B12 deficient:

-1. Consume more plant-based foods that are fortified with B12, like breakfast cereals and plant-based drinks.
+1. Consume more plant-based foods fortified with B12, like breakfast cereals and plant-based drinks.

 However, there is no scientific evidence that fortification on its own is enough to meet your daily needs.
-Several studies have shown that the risk of deficiency is higher for plant-based eaters who don’t take B12 supplements.2 Therefore, vitamin B12 supplements are helpful to avoid deficiencies and its health consequences.
+Several studies have shown that the risk of deficiency is higher for plant-based eaters who don’t take B12 supplements.2 Therefore, vitamin B12 supplements are helpful in avoiding deficiencies and their health consequences.

 2. Take B12 Supplements

-While vitamin B12 is one of the most important deficiencies, there are other vitamins and minerals deficiencies to be aware of when following a plant-based diet, including vitamin D, iron, zinc and omega-3 fatty acids.1 So if you’re vegan or vegetarian, it’s recommended that you plan your diet accordingly to include all the necessary nutrients to avoid any deficiencies and their associated risks.
+While vitamin B12 is one of the most critical deficiencies, there are other vitamins and mineral deficiencies to be aware of when following a plant-based diet, including vitamin D, iron, zinc and omega-3 fatty acids.1 So, if you’re vegan or vegetarian, it’s recommended that you plan your diet accordingly to include all the necessary nutrients to avoid any deficiencies and their associated risks.

 Related articles